Blog

 Eligibility Requirements

-To qualify for the 18-month post-study work visa, you must:
+To qualify for the 18-month post-study work visa, you must meet these conditions:

 Important: You do not need a job offer to apply.
 The entire purpose of this visa is to give you time to search.